Should you or should you not bring a portfolio to an in-person interview? I think a lot of students toy with this question during interviews.

 * if you can afford it – depending how many in-person interviews you get – it’s also really cool for you to say “this one is for you to keep.”
 That way they can look through everything, including all of your pictures and accomplishments.

 PRO PRO TIP: This is uncharted territory for me, hence why I’m calling it a “pro PRO” tip.
 I do know that this is becoming more widely used and it’s the idea of creating a portfolio online and having business cards to hand your interviewer at the end of an interview with the link to your portfolio.
+OR if you’re virtually interviewing, send a follow-up email thanking them and include the link to your portfolio.
 I’m sure it looks really good and is something you can easily keep updating.
-While I don’t think hard-copy portfolios have gone completely out of style, I do think this is slowly but surely becoming the new thing for showcasing yourself for practicums, internships and job interviews.
+While I don’t think hard-copy portfolios have gone completely out of style, I do think this is slowly but surely becoming the new thing for showcasing yourself for practicums, internships, and job interviews.

 It’s all up to you, if you have the time/money to create a knock-out portfolio.
-Just know that a portfolio is another reason for someone to be looking for grammar mistakes, typos and more so you’ll need to look it over to make sure it’s in pristine condition before handing it out to anyone!
+Just know that a portfolio is another reason for someone to be looking for grammar mistakes, typos, and more.
+You’ll need to look it over to make sure it’s in pristine condition before handing it out to anyone!

 In my opinion, having a portfolio allows you the opportunity to show yourself off more than any of the other applicants may have during their interview time.
 This is the cherry on top!
 This cherry just might get you the practicum/internship/job!
 YUM!